 For example, we will make the assumption that you have a credit card balance of about $10,000.
 And your credit card is charging you the average interest rate charged by credit card companies (14,99%).
 Your monthly minimum payment would be roughly $400, and it would take you just over 12 years to pay off the credit card.
 If that isn’t bad enough, the interest you would pay the credit card company over the life of the balance totals up to almost $4,500.00.

 Let’s start with student loans.
 For the majority of people, this loan should be near the top of your list.
 However, if you are a business owner facing significant tax burdens and have business debt, you may want to push the student loan debt below your business debt.
-Also, if you are working in a position that offers debt forgiveness you may want also want to consider place other debts above this one.
-Additionally, if you are in a high-risk job which could lead to a disability, delay accelerating the payoff of this type of debt, as it could be forgiven and wiped away in some circumstances.
+Also, if you are working in a position that offers debt forgiveness, you may even want to consider placing other obligations above this one.
+Additionally, if you are in a high-risk job, which could lead to a disability, delay accelerating the payoff of this type of debt, as it could be forgiven and wiped away in some circumstances.
 Essentially paying off the student loan won’t be a top priority in these aforementioned circumstances.

 Now let’s discuss lines of credit.
-For most business owners, lines of credits help us make strategic moves in our businesses.
+For most business owners, lines of credit help us make strategic moves in our businesses.
 However, we must be cautious about how we utilize tools like these.
 If you have a line of credit, you should probably place this debt near the top of your priority list.
-Many times, lines of credits are not secured by an asset which can easily be sold to pay off the debt.
+Many times, lines of credit are not secured by an asset that can easily be sold to pay off the debt.
 So always make paying off a line of credit as a top priority.

-I mentioned expediting the elimination of car loans earlier and for good reason—cars depreciate in value.
+I mentioned expediting the elimination of car loans earlier, and for a good reason—cars depreciate in value.
 Car loans are actually one loan that I typically refuse to use.
-Remember though, it may be possible for you to sell the car to pay off the debt or at least most of it.
+Remember, it may be possible for you to sell the car to pay off the debt or at least most of it.
 So for that reason, I place car loans below student loans and lines of credit.
 However, that is dependent upon the debt owed on the automobile being lower than the market price of the car.

 Next, let’s talk about business loans.
 Your business loan may be preventing you from utilizing tax planning to the fullest potential.
 Therefore, if you are a business owner, speak with your CFP® and CPA about how quickly you need to pay this debt down for tax purposes.
-If by eradicating the business loan, you could not only remove the debt and interest but could also end up saving money on your taxes then, by all means, do so quickly.
-Should your financial advisors confirm that the business loan is hindering you, place this debt near the top.
+If, by eradicating the business loan, you could not only remove the debt and interest but could also end up saving money on your taxes, then, by all means, do so quickly.
+Should your financial advisor confirm that the business loan is hindering you, place this debt near the top?
 However, if your advisors say the loan is not hurting you, I would prioritize other debts, like those above, which could strategically benefit you greater in the long run.

-UPDATE: We now have a course that teaches you HOW to assess and implement the Strategic Debt Pay Down Method©.
+UPDATE: We now have a course that walks you through HOW to assess and implement the Strategic Debt Pay Down Method©.
 Check it out…